LordofGhost/Homemade-Computer/README.md

 ### Problems

 - Get all the parts you need for the computer without spending a to much money
-- Poor power supply to some parts

-### Problem fixing

-- Power connection on every breadboard

 ### Functions